ghiggi/gpm_api/docs/source/00_introduction.rst

 Currently, the GPM-API provide access to the IMERG products and all L1 and L2 GPM products.
-L3 products are currently not available via GPM-API, but can be manually computed using the Geographic Binning Toolbox provided by the software.
+L3 products are currently not available via GPM-API, but can be manually computed using the Geographic Bucket Toolbox provided by the software.

 You can retrieve the list of products available through the GPM-API using the ``gpm.available_products()`` function.
 For a comprehensive online list of GPM products, refer to `this page <https://gpm.nasa.gov/data/directory>`_